 If your code is already annotated with a different nullness annotation, the Checker Framework can type-check your code.
-It treats annotations from other tools exactly as if you had written the corresponding annotation from the Nullness Checker, as described in Figure 3.2.
+It treats annotations from other tools as if you had written the corresponding annotation from the Nullness Checker, as described in Figure 3.2.
+If the other annotation is a declaration annotation, it may be moved; see Section 27.1.1.